dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 ## Implementing the Windows Forms Host Application
  The Windows Forms host application uses an <xref:System.Windows.Forms.Integration.ElementHost> object to host the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] composite control.
 The application handles the `OnButtonClick` event to receive the data from the composite control.
 The application also has a set of option buttons that you can use to modify the control's appearance.
 The following illustration shows the application.

-The following image shows a WPF composite control hosted in a Windows Forms application"
+The following image shows a WPF composite control hosted in a Windows Forms application

  ![Screenshot that shows a Windows Form Hosting Avalon control.](./media/walkthrough-hosting-a-wpf-composite-control-in-windows-forms/windows-form-hosting-avalon-control.png)